yannambhanuteja/Power-Link/README.md

 Now Add More Security by adding Captcha before link shrink

 Don’t lose your income because of AdBlockers.Now Adblock Detector has been Added.

-Power Link Shortener is a Adfly,linkshrink clone with 100+ countries integrated and power full admin panel with detailed analytics.Check out the demo at http://socialreviews.me/

 Fast and easy to install with the installation video provided in the documentation.

-Admin details: email: admin@admin.com password: password

 Features :